 Yes we do accept Medicare.
 Please have your birth date and medicare number ready when you call to make your first appointment, so we can check your benefits for you!

-In the Midtown Manhattan office the visit hourly cost is 250.00.
 You will need a prescription for physical therapy.
 If you don’t have one for the first couple visits, that is fine but we suggest you get one as soon as possible.
 Definitely within one month or ten visits whichever comes first.

 Treatments are one hour long.
 This includes discussion / education towards identifying and helping you reach your health goals.
 It also includes myofascial release and whatever other skilled treatment is needed, including exercise and/or progression of the home program.
 It would be beneficial to arrive at least 5 minutes early to get yourself settled in your room.
 In our office you also will not need to worry about signing in and waiting.
 Your appointment time is yours and is specifically set aside for you to have a full hour with the therapist at the time you requested.
 After treatment you may feel very relaxed and enjoy the bonus of some moist heat or down time in the room if you desire, we won’t rush you out!